jessiemcd/do-dem/README.md

   - fetching xrt response (using make_xrt_temp_resp.pro, make_xrt_wave_resp.pro, etc) - done in xrt_dem_prep.py
   - fetching x-ray thermal emission model for use in generating NuSTAR temperature response (using fvth.pro) - done in nustar_dem_prep.py
   - doing DEMs via xrt_dem_iterative2.pro (wrapper for this method included in dodem.py)
-- To use the demreg method for DEM calculation (python version): demreg repository (https://github.com/ianan/demreg/tree/master)
+- To use the demreg method for DEM calculation (python version): demreg repository (https://github.com/ianan/demreg/tree/master) Note that this has its own requirements, which are described in https://github.com/ianan/demreg/tree/master/python

 Procedure: